 Director: Sven Werner.
 Produced by Diarmid Scrimshaw and Wendy Mitchell.

 Once upon a time, a young Ukrainian boy was being smuggled into the country in the back of a lorry, when he became separated from his mother.
-Lost in a deep, dark forest, he found found himself in a forbidding, ramshackle castle owned by a reclusive, cantankerous old Duke haunted by memories of his own childhood.
+Lost in a deep, dark forest, he found found himself in the ramshackle castle of a reclusive, cantankerous old Duke haunted by memories of his own childhood.

 A comedic modern fairytale with a social realist twist, BARTEK AND THE DUKE was selected for Edinburgh Talent Lab 2015 and EIFF Connections 2015.
 Mentored by writer/producer Peter Ettedgui.

 Directed by Luke Rodgers, Screenplay by Simon Lord Produced by Sam Bank and Hélène Sifre.